FIDE Test: What Are the Questions for the B1 Speaking Part (Parler) ?

 Bonjour!

-If you’re preparing for the French FIDE test in Switzerland, the B1 speaking part (parler) is one of the most important sections of the exam.
-This part evaluates your ability to speak clearly and naturally about everyday situations — describing experiences, expressing opinions, and reacting appropriately to different scenarios.
+The B1 speaking part (parler) evaluates your ability to speak clearly and naturally about everyday situations in Switzerland — describing experiences, expressing opinions, and reacting appropriately to different scenarios.

-You will choose between two topics, and you must answer with clear, structured, and fluent speech.
-Your answers should show a good command of vocabulary, grammar, and communication strategies.
+The test is structured as a series of questions.
+You will choose between two topics and must answer with clear, structured and fluent speech.
+Your answers should demonstrate a good command of vocabulary, grammar and communication strategies.

-1. Describe an experience
+1. Describe an Experience

-You’ll need to use past tense passé composé and imparfait to describe what you did and how it went.
+These questions invite you to talk about your personal experiences.
+You will need to use the passé composé and imparfait to describe what you did and how it went.

 Example questions: